 have cowardly destroyed her versatile crust.

-A sense of foreboding hits us every dry season
+A sense of foreboding looms every dry season

 that Earth might finally crumble to dust.

 A sole human creature dwells lonely on Mars,

 His spouse passed away to a different sphere,